 - Third attempt (if needed): Early fall of senior year

 Most colleges take your highest score (superscore)—either the highest section scores across multiple SAT sittings, or the highest ACT composite across sittings.
 This means retaking is usually worth it if you have room to improve.
+For students aiming for competitive scores, knowing what GPA and test scores colleges expect can help you set realistic targets.

 Test Prep: What Actually Works